-Check out the best things to experience in Singapore as a first timer here!
+Check out the best things to experience in Singapore as a first timer!

-Because of people from all different backgrounds living in Singapore you can easily find delicious food from all over the world.
-We especially loved the food courts where you could eat top notch food for as little as $2 per person.
-That’s not bad at all!
+Because of people from all different cultures and backgrounds living in Singapore you can easily find delicious cuisines from all over the world.
+In a city that has plenty of luxurious and higher-end options, we especially loved the food courts where you could eat top-notch food for as little as $2 per person.

 Singapore also has a food court hawker stand that has 1 Michelin star!
 We screwed the pooch by waiting until our last day to spoil ourselves with our first Michelin meal to find that the stall is closed every Wednesday!
 Rats!!

 Check out all the vegetarian food in Singapore too!